DominicWrege/ffconv-sh/README.md

 Converts with ffmpeg video files into different containers and extracts only the English audio and subtitles.
 The default container format is mkv.
 It requires jq and ffmpeg to be installed.

+ALl converted files are saved in the `./converted\$extension` folder.

 Usage:

 ```